 But immensely entertaining.

-It give a whole new meaning to the terms, 'Here you go.
+It gave a whole new meaning to the terms, 'Here you go.
 Dig in!'.

-The perfect entertainment to end a long, dusty day.
+The perfect entertainment at end of a long, dusty day.